 Best actress went to Janet Gaynor for “7th Heaven”, “Street Angel” and “Sunrise.”
 Charlie Chaplin was nominated for Best Comedy Director, Actor & Writer for The Circus, but his unpopularity in Hollywood reportedly led to him being un-nominated and given a Special Award instead.
 Emil Jannings, who wasn’t present, won Actor for “The Last Command” and “The Way of All Flesh.”

-A meeting Jan.
-11, 1927 at the Ambassador Hotel brought together representatives of Hollywood’s five creative groups (actors, directors, writers, producers and technicians) and empowered Mayer to develop what became the Academy.
+A meeting on Jan.
+11, 1927, at the Ambassador Hotel brought together representatives of Hollywood’s five creative groups (actors, directors, writers, producers, and technicians) and empowered Mayer to develop what became the Academy.
 Mayer’s idea worked for a time, but when the Depression deepened in 1932, the Academy made the mistake of endorsing 50% pay cuts for all studio workers.
 The ensuing crisis led quickly to the rise of the Screen Actors and Screen Writers guilds.